Hamo254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 19-AZ: Replace all characters A and c from input to Z and e respectively File 20-hiago: a script that removes all letters c and C from input File 21-reverse: a script that reverse its input
+File 22-users and homes: a script that displays all users and their home directories, sorted by users